IBM/sppmon/spmon/README.md

 ./configSPMon.sh
 ```

-Navigate to the directory with the *docker-compose.yml* file for SPMon and use Docker Compose to bring the containers up in the background
+Navigate to the directory with the *docker-compose.yml* file for SPMon and use Docker Compose to bring the containers up in the background.
+Use the environment file generated by configuration script.
 ```
-cd <location of project>/spectrum-protect-sppmon/python/docker/spmon docker-compose up -d
+cd <location of project>/spectrum-protect-sppmon/python/docker/spmon docker-compose --env-file ~/.spmonenv up -d
 ```

 The Docker Compose orchestration should provision an InfluxDB (v2) container first, using the provided configuration parameters generated by the configuration script to create an organization, bucket, API token, and a read-only "GrafanaReader" user.
 Then SPMon and Grafana containers will be provisioned with configurations that point to this instance.
 All three containers will use the persistent storage volume locations created earlier and be connected using a Docker network.